thatdanish/Mask_it/README.md

 # Mask It !
 It's your generic mask detector ready for deployment, whenever and wherever you need.
-In the time pandemic basic social precaution is the least   requirement and this mini-project helps you in achieving the same with minimum effort.
+In the time of pandemic basic social precaution is the least   requirement and this mini-project helps you in achieving the same with minimum effort.

 #### Requriments:
     Tensorflow